 - Lincoln Trails (IL, IN)

 - Rocky Mountains (MT, WY, UT, CO)

 - South Atlantic (GA, SC, FL)

 The General Assembly

 The General Assembly determines how all the PCUSA congregations in the United States will direct their resources and energy in doing the work of God in this country.
 It also provides guidance, at the request of lower governing bodies, in how we may organize ourselves, how we may reconcile disputes, and how we should support one another in difficult times.
 The General Assembly currently meets once every two years.
-It is led by a Moderator, an elder or a minister, man or woman, who is elected for a two-year term.
-The Moderator is assisted by the General Assembly staff.
+It is led by a Moderator, a ruling elder or a minister, man or woman, who is elected for a two-year term.
+The Moderator (or Co-Moderators if two are elected as a team) is/are assisted by the General Assembly staff.

 Material included from other sources remains the property of the individual copyright holders.

 Copyright © 2018.
 Stuart D. Smith.
 All rights reserved.